kurtmcintire/Git-Cheatsheet/README.md

 #Git Cheatsheet
-Handy terminal commands for git
+Handy terminal commands for Git

 ##Clone a repo
 ```